srohrer/gridjs/README.md

 # gridjs
-A 2d grid javascript class with several useful functions
+A 2d grid javascript class with the ability to easily write/read columns or rows as individual arrays